thepushkarp/Automate-CCC-Reports/README.md

 pip install -r requirements.txt
 ```

-- Download the version of Chrome Driver as per your Chrome Version from http://chromedriver.chromium.org/downloads
+- Download the version of Chrome Driver as per your Google Chrome version from http://chromedriver.chromium.org/downloads

-- Put the Chrome Driver in the same folder as postGen.py
+- Add the path of the downloaded Chrome Driver to line no. 36 of postGen.py

-- Run and the script using `python postGen.py` and enter the contest link and the contest type in the prompt that follows.
+- Run and the script using `python postGen.py` and enter the contest link and the contest type in the prompt that follows

 ### License